davidkjeremiah/Predictive-Maintenance-Model/README.md

 ```

 - **data/**: Contains the raw and preprocessed data files.
+- *Note: The machine_failure_engineered.csv file was too large to be included in the GitHub repository due to the 100MB size limit.
+Please contact the project maintainers for instructions on obtaining this processed data.*
 - **notebooks/**: Houses the Jupyter Notebooks for data exploration and model development.
 - **src/**: Holds the Python scripts for data preprocessing, feature engineering, model training, and model evaluation.
 - **models/**: Stores the trained machine learning model and evaluation graphs.